Venexs/The-System/README.md

 Run the The System Shortcut file (or The System.lnk) file in the main folder to start the program.

-There is no help page or manual.
-Users are free to find things on their own

 ## Contributing